cosmos/security/resources/CLASSIFICATION_MATRIX.md

 - High

   - Possible likelihood, Considerable impact
   - Somewhat cross-chain impact, with consequences that are difficult to recover from and likely to require state modification.
-These consequences could include non-determinism that results in a trivial chain halt or bugs that undermine the economic model of the Interchain Stack.
+These consequences could include non-determinism that results in a trivial chain halt or bugs that undermine the economic model of the Cosmos Stack.
   - Examples include:
     - [Pigeonfall](https://github.com/cosmos/ibc-apps/security/advisories/GHSA-q7m9-jcqg-g9pq): Packet Forward Middleware
     - [ASA-2024-001](https://github.com/cosmos/cosmos-sdk/security/advisories/GHSA-2557-x9mg-76w8): Validation of `VoteExtensionsEnableHeight` can cause chain halt (CometBFT)